There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 It’s surprisingly budget friendly

 I was actually surprised at how budget friendly Taiwan was.
 I really didn’t think it would be a bank breaker either, but I was surprised at how affordable it was.
-I mean, you could try eight different things at a night market for the same as a sit down meal.
+I mean, you could try eight different things at a night market for the same as a sit-down meal.
 Way awesome.
+It’s really perfect for backpackers.

 Helpful budget tips: